A family medicine team in Arizona

 I've heard about care teams before.
 What's different about them now?

 Mayo Clinic works hard to constantly improve the care provided to its patients.
-As part of these efforts, your existing primary care provider and care team have reorganized to work together more closely — collaborating on the care provided to each patient.
+As part of these efforts, your existing primary care provider and care team have reorganized to work together more closely — collaborating on the care provided to each person.
 Some teams share the same workspace.
 Each time you communicate with your care team through phone, secure message via Patient Online Services or a clinic visit, your team will discuss your care.
-Each interaction with your care team should address all of your health concerns and provide individualized advice for how to best manage and optimize your health.
+Each interaction with your care team should address all of your health concerns and provide individualized advice for improving or keeping your health.

 What are the benefits of having a care team instead of seeing my own provider every time?

 A care team improves your care in several ways.
-Instead of depending on just one provider, you now have an entire team supporting you.
+Instead of depending on one provider, you have a team supporting you.
 When you need to see a specialist, your care team will connect you to the right person.
 Your team will remind you when it's time for a preventive exam or wellness screening.
 Often, you'll be able to receive care more quickly than in the past because now you have more people prepared to meet your needs.

 Why do I need to see the clinic pharmacist?